danharel/compcon/Homebrew-Content-Packs.md

 ## The VSCode extension

-To make creating homebrew content packs as easy as possible, you should use [Visual Studio Code](https://code.visualstudio.com/) combined with the [COMP/CON Content Authoring extension](https://marketplace.visualstudio.com/items?itemName=massif-press.comp-con-content-authoring).
+To make creating homebrew content packs as easy as possible, you should use the [Visual Studio Code](https://code.visualstudio.com/) text editor combined with the [COMP/CON Content Authoring extension](https://marketplace.visualstudio.com/items?itemName=massif-press.comp-con-content-authoring).
 VSCode provides JSON validation by default to catch syntax errors, and the extension provides data validation, autocomplete, and a task to rapidly create the .LCP archive from your source code.

 To use the extension, make sure you're working in an **EMPTY FOLDER**, and create an `lcp_manifest.json` file inside of it.
 The extension should activate once it detects the manifest file.
 To run the build task, first, if you're on Windows, make sure you have 7zip installed - Mac and Linux should work right away (uses `zip` tool).
 Press `Ctrl+Shift+P`, and search for `Tasks: Run Build Task`.
 You should see a `compcon: Build .LCP package` option - select it and your .LCP file should rapidly build itself.